BryceRipley/CIVE202-Project4-Risk-Analysis/README.md

 # Data Sources
 * FEMA National Risk Index
 * CDC Soacial Vulnerability Index
-* US shapefiles
+* US shapefiles found here - https://uofnebraska-my.sharepoint.com/personal/37381171_nebraska_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F37381171%5Fnebraska%5Fedu%2FDocuments%2FTeaching%2FCIVE%20202%2FSpring%202026%2FProject%20%234%2FSHP%20by%20State%2FStudent%20Shape%20Files&ga=1

 # How to Run the Notebook
 1. Download the .ipynb located int he repository
 2. Make sure all data files are downloaded adn stored in the same folder
+3. DOwnload the shapfile listed in the data sources above in order to run the Census tract maps
-3. Open notebook adn run all cells from top to bottom
+4. Open notebook adn run all cells from top to bottom
-4. As you will see, the notebook will have all loaded datasets as well as the clenaed ones
+5. As you will see, the notebook will have all loaded datasets as well as the clenaed ones
-5. An alternative risk defention
+6. An alternative risk defention
-6. County Level bar charts
+7. County Level bar charts
-7. Census tract maps
+8. Census tract maps
-8. Exports
+9. Exports

 # Alternative Risk Defenition
 Our alternative risk defeniton was defines as Risk ($) = EAL_VALT × RPL_THEMES × (1 – (RESL_SCORE)/100)